 Hypothyroidism is a condition where there isn’t enough thyroid hormone in your bloodstream and your metabolism slows down.

 Hypothyroidism happens when your thyroid doesn’t create and release enough thyroid hormone into your body.
 This makes your metabolism slow down, affecting you entire body.
 Also known as underactive thyroid disease, hypothyroidism is fairly common.

 When your thyroid levels are extremely low, this is called myxedema.
 A very serious condition, myxedema can cause serious symptoms, including:

 This severe type of hypothyroidism is life-threatening.

 In general, hypothyroidism is a very treatable condition.
-It can be controlled with regular medications and follow-up appointments with your healthcare provider.
+It can be managed with regular medications and follow-up appointments with your healthcare provider.